-One of the best ways to stretch a meal is by taking a small amount of food and turning it into soup.
+One of the best ways to stretch a meal is by taking a small amount of food and creating the ultimate frugal soup!
 You don’t even really need specific ingredients for this.
 You can use the guidelines in my Ultimate Frugal Soup recipe and assemble that strange mish-mash in your fridge into a delicious and satisfying meal.

 Not only is soup thrifty in good times, but it can make things much better during bad times.
 In one article, Selco explained how, during the Balkan War, the women often made soup from whatever they could find to keep people fed when few supplies were available.

 You need liquid, protein, produce, starches, and seasoning for a nicely balanced bowl of soup.
 (Below, I’ll talk more about each of these.)

 The nice thing about Ultimate Frugal Soup, however, is that you can use what you have on hand.
 The only absolute necessities are liquid (because, um…it’s soup) and at least one other ingredient.

 Ultimate Frugal Soup is a great way to use up leftovers and combine the things you have on hand into something tasty and filling.
 If you add bread, you can stretch it even further.

 I often use the crockpot for Ultimate Frugal Soup.
 At night, when I’m putting away leftovers, I like to combine complementary items into the crock, put the lid on, and pop it into the fridge.
 A couple of days later, when I have enough veggies and meat in the crock, I will add my liquid and cook it on low all day.
 It’s so nice to arrive home to the delicious smell of soup.